FlexMeasures/flexmeasures/Developing.md

 We use semantic versioning, and we always include the patch version, not only max and min, so that setuptools_scm makes the correct guess about the next minor version.
 Thus, we should use `2.0.0` instead of `2.0`.

 See `to_pypi.sh` for more commentary on the development versions.

+Our API has its own version, which moves much slower.
+This is important to explicitly support outside apps who were coded against older versions.